Imber

-Imber is an uninhabited village within the British Army's training area on Salisbury Plain, Wiltshire, England.
+Imber is an uninhabited village and former civil parish within the British Army's training area, now in the parish of Heytesbury, on Salisbury Plain, Wiltshire, England.
 It lies in an isolated area of the Plain, about 2+1/2 mi west of the A360 road between Tilshead and West Lavington.
 A linear village, its main street follows the course of a stream.

 Recorded in the Domesday Book of 1086, Imber was always an isolated community, several miles from any market town, and most of its men worked in agriculture or related trades.
 Beginning in the 1890s, the Ministry of Defence slowly bought up the village and in 1943 the whole population of about 150 was evicted to provide an exercise area for American troops preparing for the invasion of Europe during the Second World War.
 After the war, the villagers were not allowed to return to their homes.

-The area of the former parish, which is now part of the civil parish of Heytesbury, remains under the control of the Ministry of Defence despite several attempts by former residents to return.
+It remains under the control of the Ministry of Defence despite several attempts by former residents to return.
 Non-military access is limited to several open days a year.

 History

 Early history

 Settlement in the area began before the period of Roman rule, in the British Iron Age or earlier.
 Several ancient trackways lead to and from the village.
 The first documentary evidence of Imber's existence comes from Saxon times, with a mention of the village in 967.
 A small settlement called Imembrie with seven households was recorded in the 1086 Domesday Book.
 The village's church of St Giles dates from the 13th century and has notable wall-paintings from the 15th.
 By the 14th century the population of the village had risen to around 250, where it is believed to have remained until the 19th century.
 Population peaked at 440 as recorded in the census of 1851, declining to around 150 by the time of Imber's evacuation.

 Imber was always an isolated community, Salisbury Plain being relatively sparsely populated.
 Most of its residents were employed in agriculture or work that directly depended on it.
 The village had the elongated form of a linear village and its main street followed the course of a stream known as Imber Dock.
 The only building to survive in a reasonable condition is the church; the rest became derelict or were demolished by the Army.
-In 1943 there was also a Baptist chapel (built in 1839, demolished in the late 1970s), a post office and a pub called the Bell Inn, which still stands; as do the manor house, Imber Court, and a farmhouse, farm cottages, a small school house and four "council house" type blocks built in 1938.
+In 1943 there was also a Baptist chapel (built in 1839, demolished in the late 1970s), a post office and a pub called the Bell Inn, which still stands; as do the manor house, Imber Court, and a farmhouse, farm cottages, a small school house and four "council house"-type blocks built in 1938.